Gala Dinner and Auction

 Become a supporter

-We also are asking for your support through the purchase of sponsorships and advertisements in the auction catalog.
+We are seeking support for the 2018 Gala Dinner & Auction through the purchase of event sponsorships and advertisements in the auction catalog.
 On this page you will find several forms related to Sponsorships and advertisements.
 Both sponsors and advertisers will be acknowledged on gala promotional material, during the gala, as well as, in the auction catalog, and on our new website.
 For more information, please contact Wesley Spencer, Director of Advancement.

 This event is the school’s largest fundraiser of the year.
 The proceeds from the evening allow us to maintain our standards for academic excellence, fellowship, and continued programmatic growth.
-Thank you for your support of the 2017 Auction-- we look forward to seeing you there!
+Please check back for information on the 2018 Gala Dinner and Auction.

 If you are interested in being a Friendship Breakfast Sponsor, please refer to the packet below.